Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Matrix Games

 Importantly, the function $f(\epsilon)$ is exponentially small in $\epsilon$.
-Therefore, when using the Nash gap as the measurement, we see that Algorithm \ref{algo:matrix_fast} does not guarantee a polynomial sample complexity.
-Tracing back to the finite-sample bound of Algorithm \ref{algo:matrix_fast} in Theorem \ref{thm:matrix_fast}, the reason that we do not have a polynomial sample complexity here is that the constant $\ell_\tau$ (which we establish in Lemma \ref{le:boundedness_matrix} as a lower bound of $\min_{0\leq k\leq K}\min_{a^i}\pi_k^i(a^i)$) is exponentially small in $\tau$.
-To see this, consider Eq. (\ref{eq:NG_RNG_main}).
-To make $\mathbb{E}[\text{NG}(\pi_K^1,\pi_K^2)]\leq \epsilon$, since the second term on the right-hand side of Eq. (\ref{eq:NG_RNG_main}) is a constant, we need to first choose the parameter $\tau$ such that the smoothing bias is smaller than $\epsilon$.
-Next, to make the first term on the right-hand side of Eq. (\ref{eq:NG_RNG_main}) less than $\epsilon$, we apply Corollary \ref{co:sample_matrix_matrix_fast}.
-Observe that the stepsize ratio $c_{\alpha,\beta}$ appears as $c_{\alpha,\beta}^{-2}$ in the sample complexity bound in Corollary \ref{co:sample_matrix_matrix_fast}.
-Due to Condition \ref{con:stepsize_matrix} on $c_{\alpha,\beta}$ and, more importantly, the definition of $\ell_\tau$, the finite-sample bound is actually exponentially large in $\tau^{-1}$, making the overall sample complexity being exponentially large in $1/\epsilon$.

-To address this issue, recall that the constant $\ell_\tau$ captures the exploration capabilities of Algorithm \ref{algo:matrix_fast} (cf. the remark after Lemma \ref{le:boundedness_matrix}).
-Next, we introduce a more exploration-encouraging variant of Algorithm \ref{algo:matrix_fast} that achieves a polynomial sample complexity measure by the Nash gap.
+Therefore, when using the Nash gap as the performance metric, Algorithm \ref{algo:matrix_fast} does not admit a sample complexity polynomial in $\epsilon^{-1}$.
+Tracing back to the finite-sample bound of Algorithm \ref{algo:matrix_fast} in Theorem \ref{thm:matrix_fast}, the key reason is that the constant $\ell_\tau$, which we establish in Lemma \ref{le:boundedness_matrix} as a lower bound for $\min_{0\leq k\leq K}\min_{a^i}\pi_k^i(a^i)$, is exponentially small in $\tau$.
+To address this issue, recall that the constant $\ell_\tau$ captures the exploration capability of Algorithm \ref{algo:matrix_fast}; see Remark \ref{remark:exp_bound}.
+We next introduce a more exploration-encouraging variant of Algorithm \ref{algo:matrix_fast} that has a sample complexity polynomial in $\epsilon^{-1}$ for achieving $\mathbb{E}[\text{NG}(\pi_K^1,\pi_K^2)]\leq \epsilon$.
+Note that our goal is to make minimal modification of the algorithm, keeping the (natural) \emph{best-response}-type update rules.